• Skip to primary navigation

 Like all maternity-care interventions, synthetic oxytocin may be beneficial, even life-saving, for mothers and babies in some situations.
 However, because of its widespread use, including in many healthy mothers and babies, it is important to understand the possible risks and side-effects.

-This two-part blog explores some important questions, including:
+This blog explores some important questions, including:

-• Is synthetic oxytocin harmless, because it mimics the natural oxytocin that women release during labour?
+• Is synthetic oxytocin harmless because it mimics the natural oxytocin that women release during labour?

 • Do high doses of synthetic oxytocin impact the mother’s own natural oxytocin release in labour?